Josafa2018/blink-server/README.md

 You can also use [this](https://github.com/Peterkn2001/blynk-server/tree/master/scripts/win) script to run server.

-## Update instruction for unix-like systems
+## Atualizando o Servidor em Sistemas Linux

 **IMPORTANT**
 Server should be always updated before you update Blynk App.
 To update your server to a newer version you would need to kill old process and start a new one.